MCT-master/mct-master.github.io/_posts/2023-04-24-akarcaal-midichallenges.md

 Pretty midi is one of the most used libraries in order to analyse midi data, but it required extra work in order to extract some simple informations.
 The functions like piano_roll gives a very good overview but they are also complex to work with some ML methods like regression which I intended to use.

-Also it is easier to get musical line by instrument from midi and understand each note or chord and start end times.
+Also it is easier to get musical line by instrument from midi and understand each note or chord and start end times but then we need to iterate over each note, analyse the paralel ones and come up with a chord represents all the paralelel chords.
+There is also mostly an overlap between instruments and what they play and it makes this even harder.

 ## Conclusion

-At the end, I lost faith in extracting a one line chord progression from midi and I started to use other data formats like chord txt files.
+At the end, I ended up spending a lot of time in order to extract a one line chord progression from midi and I started to use other data formats like chord txt files.
 However with more effort I believe it might still be possible to run more advanced algorithyms on midi files and extract a chord that is independent from any instrument or any paralel musical line.

 But as an answer to the first question:
-- No it is not easy :)
+- No it is not always easy :)